Could low stomach acid be causing many of your health issues?

-Bear in mind, most of these reports are not yet proven out in research, so try them with caution and always discuss adding betaine HCL with your doctor.
+Bear in mind, that most of these reports are not yet proven out in research, so try them with caution and always discuss adding betaine HCL with your doctor.

 Betaine HCL is often combined with enzymes because when your stomach acid is low, you also can’t make enough of the enzyme called pepsin.